Operation Silver Fox: Start of the war

-During German-Finnish negotiations, Finland had demanded to remain neutral unless the Soviet Union attacked them first.
-Germany therefore sought to provoke the Soviet Union into an act of aggression toward Finland.
+During German–Finnish negotiations, Finland had demanded to remain neutral unless the Soviet Union attacked them first.
 On 22 June 1941, Germany launched Operation Barbarossa, invading the Soviet Union.
-German aircraft employed Finnish air bases, while also launching Operation Rentier, which resulted in the take-over of Petsamo on the Finnish-Soviet border.
+German aircraft employed Finnish air bases, while also launching Operation Rentier, which resulted in the take-over of Petsamo on the Finnish–Soviet border.
 Simultaneously, Finland proceeded to remilitarize the neutral Åland Islands.
 Despite these actions, the Finnish government insisted via diplomatic channels that it was still a neutral party, but the Soviet leadership already viewed Finland as an ally of Germany.
 On 22 June, the Murmansk Oblast entered a state of emergency, with a total of 50,000 mobilized into the army and navy.
 Conscripts and volunteers joined the ranks of the newly formed 1st Polar Rifle Division, while sailors from the Northern Fleet entered the service of a marine infantry brigade.
 Also, a considerable number of civilians were employed in the construction of four lines of fortifications between Zapadnaya Litsa and Kola Bay.
 Subsequently, the Soviets proceeded to launch a massive air raid on 25 June, bombing all major Finnish cities and industrial centers, including Helsinki, Turku and Lahti.
 During a night session that same day, the Finnish parliament decided to go to war against the Soviet Union.
 Operation Silver Fox could now commence.